butcherg/rawproc/README.md

 endeavor, but well worth the effort, as I now have high-quality image algorithms with OpenMP threading throughout, with color management tools to boot.
 Also, gimage has only one internal tone representation, floating point.
-Image manipulations are a little slower as a result, but I've done some pixel-peep comparisons and the tone gradations do look better.  double, float, or half floating point representations are selectable at compile-time; the 32-bit Windows installer version uses half because I ran into heap limits with a 32-bit executable.
+Image manipulations are a little slower as a result, but I've done some pixel-peep comparisons and the tone gradations do look better.  double, float, or half floating point representations are selectable at compile-time.
 I compile my Linux version with float; I can't see that using double provides any advantage worth the memory use for the tone ranges we work with in general purpose photography.

 I offer no promise of support or enhancement, past offering the code on Github for you to fork.
 It is organized to compile with the GNU g++ compiler, either native on Linux OSs or Mingw32 on Windows platforms.
 I've compiled and run executables